 - b.
 Drinking of alcoholic beverages and/or possessing an open container of alcohol in public campus areas or in the village, is unacceptable.
 No open container, carrier, or cup is permitted in residence hall hallways, restrooms, or lounges, or beyond the immediate vicinity of a campus apartment areas.
 Students are encouraged to familiarize themselves with their assigned living areas per housing agreement, public property, e.g., exterior apartment property, portions of Middle Path, roadways, sidewalks, etc., where citations are more likely to be issued by law enforcement.
 Farr Hall, as a mixed-use facility, is subject to special rules.
-Drinking of alcoholic beverages in that building may take place inside rooms on the second-floor residential area only.
 Drinking of alcoholic beverages is prohibited elsewhere in the building, including hallways and the first floor, front patio and the vicinity of the building. - c.
 Possession or consumption of alcoholic beverages is prohibited at intercollegiate, club and intramural athletic events and at any of the athletic fields. - d.
 No alcohol may be sold by students at any events that take place on College property. - e.
 Alcoholic beverages are prohibited at membership-recruitment functions of any recognized College organization (e.g., fraternities, sororities, clubs, teams) or at events where potential members are invited or required to attend (e.g., pledging or work-week activities). - f.
 Funds administered through Student Council may not be used for the purchase of alcoholic beverages except where permitted in the Student Council Constitution. - g.
 Alcohol is only permitted in public College areas at registered social events.
 For a complete explanation regarding registered social events, including typical event locations.
 See the Social Events policy under section Y. - h.
 Beer funnels/beer bongs and any other apparatus that promotes high-risk drinking are not permitted. - i.
 To allow and encourage the informal gathering of students, College officials, including campus safety officers and student staff members, will typically not become involved with a gathering unless there is clear evidence (or a reasonable suspicion) that irresponsible destructive, dangerous and/or illegal activity is taking place, and/or a complaint is received.